Alan Sked: Political career

 In the 1970 general election he stood at Paisley as a candidate for the Liberal Party (which later combined with the SDP to form the Liberal Democrats), but later rejected the party's support because it favoured movement toward a European Union (EU).
-He served for ten years (1980–1990) as Convenor of European Studies, a postgraduate MA programme at LSE, where he examined many theses on European history and served as joint chairman of LSE's European Research Seminar.
+He served for ten years (1980–1990) as Convenor of European Studies, a postgraduate MSc programme at LSE, where he examined many theses on European history and served as joint chairman of LSE's European Research Seminar.
 He came to believe that the EC was corrupt and anti-democratic, and a liability to the British economy.
 He was a founding member of the Bruges Group and remained a member until 1991, when he was expelled by its executive committee.
 This was because in November 1991 he had founded the Anti-Federalist League (AFL), an anti-EC political party that ran candidates, including Sked, in the 1992 general election, when he contested Bath.

 In 1993, Sked stood in two parliamentary by-elections: one at Newbury, where he shared a platform with Enoch Powell, who spoke in his support, and a second, soon afterward, at Christchurch.
 On both occasions he came fourth, behind the major parties (there were 19 candidates at Newbury and 14 at Christchurch).
 Encouraged by these results, the AFL changed its name that September to the UK Independence Party (UKIP).
 Sked, however, resigned the leadership shortly after the 1997 general election, citing party factionalism and the growing influence of radical, far-right opinion in the party's ranks, saying that it was "doomed to remain on the political fringes".
 He also opposed its plan to take up places in the European Parliament if seats should be won there, wanting all party efforts to be concentrated on the UK Parliament.